leitingzhang/leitingzhang.github.io/_pages/about.md

 # News

+### 2025.10.12
+Leiting was invited to give a talk, titled "Water Cointercalation in Aqueous Batteries," at the 248th ECS Meeting in Chicago, Symposium A06-Next Generation Aqueous Batteries: Electrodes, Electrolytes, and Interphases.

 ### 2025.09.30
 Leiting's invited Perspective was published by *ACS Materials Au*, titled "Unveiling Gas Evolution in Sustainable Aqueous Batteries by Online Electrochemical Mass Spectrometry: Progress and Perspectives."
 [Link](https://doi.org/10.1021/acsmaterialsau.5c00124)